rebecca1230/IntrotoIM/midtermProject/README.md

 ````

 ## 2/24(Wednesday)
-1. Created a class for Strikers and another class for the puck.
+1. Created a class for Paddles and another class for Puck.
 2. Included some functions in the classes that can do the following:
     1. Display the puck.
-    2. Display the strikers.
+    2. Display the paddles.
     3. Create a move function that let the puck bounces back and forth in between the upper and lower edges.
-    4. With the keyPressed() function, two players are able to move the strikers up and down with the keys WSEA, and arrow keys UP,DOWN,RIGHT,LEFT.
+    4. With the keyPressed() function, two players are able to move the paddles up and down with the keys WSEA, and arrow keys UP,DOWN,RIGHT,LEFT.

 **Discoveries:**
 For the speed of the puck (xspeed, yspeed), if xspeed is larger than the yspeed, then the puck will slid off the screen, instead of having the chance to bounce up and down in between the screen.
 To sum up, the proportion of the speed of (x,y) is important.

 ## 2/25(Thursday)
-1. Continue working on figuring out the function of start and restart the game.
+1. Continue working on figuring out how to create a function that allows start and restart the game.
 2. Spent most of the time reviewing concepts that allow me to proceed in creating more sophisticated functions.
 3. Redesigned the background.